danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Objections

-This next section addresses some objections to the idea of eliminating the leetcode/live-coding round in favour of an asynchronous assessment.
+This next section addresses some objections to the idea of eliminating the live coding round in favour of an asynchronous assessment.

 ### We Need to Move Quickly